transtephanie/credit-risk-classification/README.md

 # Credit Risk Classification

-## Background
+## Overview of the Analysis

+In this section, describe the analysis you completed for the machine learning models used in this Challenge.
+This might include:

-In this Challenge, you’ll use various techniques to train and evaluate a model based on loan risk.
-You’ll use a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.
+* In this Challenge, we used various supervised machine leanring techniques to train and evaluate a model based on loan risk.
+By using a dataset of historical lending activity from a peer-to-peer lending services company we built a model that can identify the creditworthiness of borrowers (high/low risk borrowers).

-## Instructions
-The instructions for this Challenge are divided into the following subsections:

-* Split the Data into Training and Testing Sets
-* Create a Logistic Regression Model with the Original Data
-* Predict a Logistic Regression Model with Resampled Training Data

-## Write a Credit Risk Analysis Report

-* Split the Data into Training and Testing Sets
+* The dataset included loan size, interest rate, borrower income, debt-to-income ratio, number of accounts borrowers had, number of derogatory marks, and total debt.
+With this financial information, we predicted if the loan is low or high risk (0 equates to a healthy loan and 1 equates to high risk of defaulting).
+* With this information, we restructured the dataframe by loan status (0 and 1) and used value_counts to predict with original data (0: 75036 an 1: 2500) and resampled data (0: 56271 and 1: 56271).
-* Open the starter code notebook and use it to complete the following steps:
+* In the original and resampled logistic regression model, the following were stages of the process:
-* Read the lending_data.csv data from the Resources folder into a Pandas DataFrame.
-* Create the labels set (y) from the “loan_status” column, and then create the features (X) DataFrame from the remaining columns.

-## NOTE
-A value of 0 in the “loan_status” column means that the loan is healthy.
-A value of 1 means that the loan has a high risk of defaulting.

-* Split the data into training and testing datasets by using train_test_split.

-## Create a Logistic Regression Model with the Original Data
-Use your knowledge of logistic regression to complete the following steps:

-* Fit a logistic regression model by using the training data (X_train and y_train).
-* Save the predictions for the testing data labels by using the testing feature data (X_test) and the fitted model.
+    * Fit the model using training data by instantiating the model and assigning a random_state parameter of 1 to the model.
-* Evaluate the model’s performance by doing the following:
-    * Calculate the accuracy score of the model.
+    * Calculate accuracy score of the model.
-    * Generate a confusion matrix.
-    * Print the classification report.
+In resampled logistic regression model, there was an additional step of using the RandomOverSampler module to resample the data, to ensure equal number of data points.

+## Results

+* Machine Learning Model 1:
+  * Logistic Regression with Original Data:
+    - Accuracy: 95%
+    - Precision:
+        - Healthy loan (0): 100%
+        - High-risk loan (1): 85%
+    - Recall: 99%
+* Machine Learning Model 2:
+  * Logistic Regression with Resampled Data:
+    - Accuracy: 99%
+    - Precision:
+        - Healthy loan (0): 100%
--
+        - High-risk loan (1): 84%
-## Answer the following question: How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?
--
+    - Recall: 99%

-## Write a Credit Risk Analysis Report
-* Write a brief report that includes a summary and analysis of the performance of the machine learning models that you used in this homework.
-You should write this report as the README.md file included in your GitHub repository.

-* Structure your report by using the report template that Starter_Code.zip includes, ensuring that it contains the following:

-* An overview of the analysis: Explain the purpose of this analysis.

-* The results: Using a bulleted list, describe the accuracy score, the precision score, and recall score of the machine learning model.

-* A summary: Summarize the results from the machine learning model.
-Include your justification for recommending the model for use by the company.
-If you don’t recommend the model, justify your reasoning.
+## Summary

+Based on the results above, the logistic regression model with resampled data peformed best and most accurately.
+The precision score for predicting healthy loans (0) is the same for Model 1 and Model 2, however, there is a higher accuracy with the resampled data in Model 2 at 99%.
+It is important to predict the high risk loans (1) to ensure minimal risks and reduce the number of defaulters.